 |Building Name||Room Information|

-|Maucker Union||The lactation room is located in the corridor that connects Maucker Union and Lang Hall, room 030.
-The room is furnished with a table, chair, and footstool.
-There is also a refrigerator and changing table, plus a sink and paper towels.
-This room locks from the inside so there is no key needed.
+|Maucker Union||The lactation room number is 030 and is located in the corridor that connects Maucker Union and Lang Hall.
+The room is furnished with a table, chair, footstool, mirror, and coat hook.
+There is also a refrigerator, changing table, sink, and paper towels.
+The door locks from the inside so there is no key needed.
 There is no calendar or schedule to use this lactation room so it may be accessed when vacant.|

 Leave & Accommodations Coordinator

 Phone: (319) 273-6164